 What exactly is Champagne?

-Champagne, by definition, is a sparkling wine that is produced (grown, fermented, and bottled) exclusively in the eponymous Champagne region, in the north of France.
+Champagne, by definition, is a sparkling wine produced (grown, fermented, and bottled) exclusively in the eponymous Champagne region in the north of France.
 The Champagne region is centered around three main towns, namely Reims, Épernay, and Aÿ.

 To earn the right to call itself Champagne, a bottle of bubbly must also meet the Appellation d’Origine Controlée or AOC standards.

-Strictly speaking, if it’s a bubbly wine from another region (even though they can be made with the Méthode Champenoise), it’s a sparkling wine, not Champagne—the name Champagne is protected by EU law.
+Strictly speaking, if it’s a bubbly wine from another region (even though it can be made with the Méthode Champenoise), it’s a sparkling wine, not Champagne—the name Champagne is protected by EU law.
 Note that some American and British sparkling wines use the word champagne (with a lowercase “c”) to denote a sparkling wine that is similar to Champagne, but not from the Champagne region.

 Generally speaking, however, for many people, champagne is just synonymous with sparkling wine.

 Real Champagne must be produced with approved grape varietals: Pinot Noir (black grape), Pinot Meunier (black grape), and Chardonnay (white grape) being by far the most commonly used grapes in champagnes.
 Other approved grapes include Pinot Blanc, Pinot Gris, Petit Meslier, and Arbane.

 The primary types of Champagne are Blanc de Blancs, Blanc de Noirs, and Rosé, indicating the varieties and the colors of the grapes used.

 Blanc de Noirs are white champagnes made from the black grape varieties of Pinot Noir and Pinot Meunier.
 Blanc de Noirs Champagnes tend to be richer and full-bodied.

 Pink or Rosé champagnes are produced by adding a small amount of Pinot Noir (traditional method) or by pressing the grape skins (maceration method).

 Most champagnes are non-vintage (NV), meaning they are made from a blend of wines made from grapes from different years, as opposed to one year’s harvest for vintage (V) or millesimé Champagne (with the year indicated on the label).

 Vintage Champagnes typically reflect the qualities of a single year.
 Each Champagne house decides whether it will produce a Vintage Champagne in any given year.
-Non-Vintage Champagnes, on the other hand, reflect a signature house style that tastes consistent year on year.
+Non-Vintage Champagnes, on the other hand, reflect a signature house style that tastes consistent year after year.